-The table lists the optimal heating type for various kinds of bread and bread roll.
-The temperature and baking time depend on the amount and consistency of the dough/mixture.
-For this reason, the table specifies setting ranges.
-Try using the lower values to start with.
-A lower temperature will result in more even browning.You can use a higher setting next time if necessary.
+In the table, you can find the ideal heating type for various kinds of bread and bread roll.
+The temperature and baking time are dependent on the quantity and composition of the dough.
+Different settings ranges are indicated for this reason.
+Try using the lower values at first.
+A lower temperature results in more even browning.
+If necessary, use a higher setting the next time.

-Note: Baking times cannot be reduced by using higher temperatures.
+Note: Baking times can not be reduced by using higher temperatures.
 The bread or bread rolls would only be cooked on the outside, but would not be fully baked in the middle.

-The setting values apply to food that is placed into a cold cooking compartment; by doing this, you can make energy savings of up to 20 per cent.
+The setting values apply to dishes placed into a cold cooking compartment.
+By doing so, you can make energy savings of up to 20 per cent.
 If you preheat the oven, you can reduce the indicated baking times by several minutes.

-Preheating is necessary for selected food, and this is indicated in the table.
-Do not place your food or accessories into the cooking compartment until it has finished preheating.
-Some food turns out best if it is baked in several stages.
-These foods are indicated in the table.
+Preheating is necessary for selected dishes, and this is indicated in the table.
+Some food turns out better if it is baked in several stages.
+These dishes are indicated in the table.